 They want to have control over the narrative.

-I hate to tell them, James.
+I hate to tell them, James, that ship has sailed.

 I spend a lot of time discussing issues.

-But you know, some I I I saw Obama on David Letterman on Netflix, and he takes another shot at Fox News.
+I saw Obama on David Letterman on Netflix, and he takes another shot at Fox News.

 If you're looking at Fox, you're looking at an alternative reality.

-And I'm like, yeah, we're busy not on Trump Russian collusion, but on real crimes and real felonies that have really been covered up at a massive level that the media won't touch because they've got a political agenda.
+And I'm like, yeah, we're busy not on Trump-Russian collusion, but on real crimes and real felonies that have really been covered up at a massive level that the media won't touch because they've got a political agenda.

 You run into this every day.